ubc-library-rc/intro-git/content/02_getting_started.md

 	modified:   index.md
 ~~~

+Note: To remove the files from the staging area, you can use `git reset` command.

 This lets us know that Git has indeed spotted the changes to our file, but that it hasn't yet staged them, so let's add
 the new version of "index.md" to the staging area.